-Structural Design of a Newly Developed Ultraprecision machine Tool "ANGEL"

-Hayato Yoshioka, and Hidenori Shinno
+Structural Design of a Newly Developed Ultraprecision machine Tool "ANGEL" (Reprint from Proceedigns of ISUPEN2011) Hayato Yoshioka1, and Hidenori Shinno1

-Tokyo Institute of Technology, Yokohama, Japan
+1 Tokyo Institute of Technology, Yokohama, Japan

 Abstract - Demands for fabricating micro- and nano-structured surfaces have rapidly increased in the advanced science and engineering fields.
 In order to meet such requirements it is necessary to develop an ultraprecision machine tool with both nanometer-level machining accuracy and a large machining area.
 This paper presents a newly developed ultraprecision machine tool for enabling nano-machining over large work area.
 In order to remove the principal error factors caused by machine structure, the machine tool developed employed a perfect non-contact structure excluding the machining point.
 In addition main components of the system were arranged symmetrically to eliminate thermal and dynamic error factors.
 The performance evaluation results confirm that the developed system provides superior performances for nano-machining.